LumaPictures/pflow/docs/streams.rst

 Channels
 ========

-As we know, control packets can be inserted between data packets to add structure to a stream.
+As discussed earlier, control packets can be inserted between data packets to add structure to a stream.
 Because they are a secondary superimposition of structure onto a constant data stream, these streams of control packets are, when taken as a whole, interchangeable.
 In other words, it is possible to strip out all of the control packets